 - Proactive release – State and local government agencies are encouraged to make as much other information as possible publicly available in an appropriate manner, including online.
 The information should be available free of charge or at the lowest reasonable cost.
 For example, frequently requested information or information of public interest may be made readily available.

 - Informal release – State and local government agencies are authorised to release other information in response to an informal request, subject to any reasonable conditions an agency imposes, without the need for an application to be lodged under Formal Access.
 Council encourages applications for access to information to be made, initially, under the informal request provisions set out in Section 8 of the GIPA Act.
 Council’s Access to Information Held by Council policy and procedure and Agency Information Guide list the types of information that is available.
-Complete the Access to Information Application Form to make an informal information request.
-(No fee is required for an Informal Request application, however, photocopying charges will apply in accord with Council’s adopted Fees and Charges).
+Complete the Informal Request for Information Form to make an informal information request.
+(No fee is required for an Informal Request application, however, fees not exceeding Council’s photocopying charges will apply in accordance with Council’s adopted Fees and Charges).

-- Formal release – Under the GIPA Act, Council can release information in response to a formal access application.
+- Formal release – Under Part 4 of the GIPA Act, Council can release information in response to a formal access application.
 This is the last resort for obtaining Council information if it is not available in any other way.
-If your application involves:
+Generally, a Formal Access Application is required if your application involves:

 - a large volume of information,